-A majority of CPCs in Alaska no information about contraception (100%), no STI-related services (72.7%), no well-person care (100%) or referrals (90.9%), and no prenatal care (90.9%) or prenatal care referrals (63.6%).
+No CPCs in Alaska offer contraception.
+Most Alaska CPCs offer no STI-related services (72.7%), no well-person care (100%) or referrals (90.9%), and no prenatal care (90.9%) or prenatal care referrals (63.6%).
 None of the CPCs affiliated with the anti-abortion group Heartbeat International offers prenatal care.